elegant-scipy/elegant-scipy/markdown/ch1.markdown

 print(y)
 ```

-In order to do broadcasting, the two arrays have to have the same number of dimensions and the sizes of the dimensions need to match (or be equal to 1).
+In order to do broadcasting, the two arrays have to have the same number of dimensions and the sizes of the dimensions need to match or be equal to 1.
 Let's check the shapes of these two arrays.

 ```python